 In March 2020, Trivago appealed the Court’s decision.

 The following is an example of Trivago’s online price display taken on 1 April, 2018.
-For example, the $299 deal is highlighted below, when a cheaper deal was available if a consumer clicked “More deals” (underneath the offers from other booking sites in the middle panel).
+For example, the $299 deal is highlighted, when a cheaper deal was available if a consumer clicked “More deals” (underneath the offers from other booking sites in the middle panel).

-A sample of Trivago’s TV advertisement as at 24 December 2017 is below.
+A sample of Trivago’s TV advertisement as at 24 December 2017.